Breastfeeding Success In The Early Days: A rewarding and challenging experience awaits!

-Baby should be placed on your chest, skin-to-skin, at birth, to promote bonding and breastfeeding.
+Baby should be placed on your chest, skin-to-skin, at birth, to promote bonding and breastfeeding success.
 Babies are most alert and awake in the first hour.
 Your nurse will help you bring baby to latch onto the areola—the darkened area around the nipple—with a wide-open mouth.

 Babies are often sleepy after the first feeding and for the next 24 hours.
 Keep baby close-by, skin-to-skin if possible, to help you learn how baby shows interest in nursing.
 Crying is a late cue; a crying baby may need calming before latching.
 Expect your baby to breastfeed at least 8-10 times in a 24-hour period.
 Let baby nurse “on-demand”.
 The more baby nurses, the sooner your milk comes in.